ravindraskumar/ucs-imc-learning-labs/README.md

 ## Cisco DevNet Learning Labs: Integrated Management Controller (IMC) for UCS

 These self-paced interactive tutorials provide instructions for developers to represent UCS IMC Objects programmatically.

-Labs are written to be displayed within the [Cisco DevNet Learning Labs system](https://learninglabs.cisco.com).
+We write these labs for display within the [Cisco DevNet Learning Labs system](https://learninglabs.cisco.com).

 Contributions are welcome, and we are glad to review changes through pull requests.
 See [contributing.md](contributing.md) for details.